jackykwe/nihongo/typst/VB-nouns.typ

 _Read the main article on #link("https://cotoacademy.com/colors-japanese-use-japanese-color-words/")[CTA]._

+Only four colours were recognised as basic colours in ancient Japan: red, blue, white, black.
+Blue and green used to be both referred to as #ruby[青][あお].

 Colours are often used as labels, together with the の particle.

 // @typstyle off